RedhawkSDR/redhawksdr.github.io/content/manual/logging/configuring-logging-capabilities.md

 When passed through the `createApplication` function, the `LOGGING_CONFIG_URI` is passed to all components in the application.
 {{% /notice %}}

 - Hard-coded into a component instance in a SAD file.

     ##### Add Logging Configuration to a Component
     ![Add Logging Configuration to a Component](../images/LoggingApp.png)

 - Passed at runtime through the [logging API]({{< relref "adjusting-logging-at-runtime.md" >}}).

 For backwards-compatibility, it is also possible to hard-code the property configuration uri as a property for the component, but this approach is deprecated.

 For devices and services, the log configuration URI is resolved using a slightly different set of rules than REDHAWK components.

-  1. Passed as a command-line argument when the Device Manager is started.
+- Passed as a command-line argument when the Device Manager is started.
 ```bash
 nodeBooter -d $SDRROOT/dev/nodes/DevMgr_hostname/DeviceManager.dcd.xml -logcfgfile logconfiguration.cfg
 ```

-  2. Hard-coded under the device `componentinstantiation` element as element `loggingconfig` in the DCD file.
+- Hard-coded under the device `componentinstantiation` element as element `loggingconfig` in the DCD file.
-  3. Hard-coded into a device instance as property `LOGGING_CONFIG_URI` in the DCD file.
+- Hard-coded into a device instance as property `LOGGING_CONFIG_URI` in the DCD file.

 The URI is resolved through 2 different methods:

-  1. Logger found through the SCA file system using the Domain Manager's root SCA directory ($SDRROOT/dom): `sca://myfile.cfg` is equivalent to `$SDRROOT/dom/myfile.cfg`.
+- Logger found through the SCA file system using the Domain Manager's root SCA directory ($SDRROOT/dom): `sca://myfile.cfg` is equivalent to `$SDRROOT/dom/myfile.cfg`.

-  2. Logger found through the local file system: `file:///tmp/myfile.cfg` is equivalent to `/tmp/myfile.cfg`.
+- Logger found through the local file system: `file:///tmp/myfile.cfg` is equivalent to `/tmp/myfile.cfg`.

-If relative path to the file is provided as a command-line argument to nodeBooter, that file location is converted to an absolute path directory and then passed as file:// URI to subsequent processes.
+If the relative path to the file is provided as a command-line argument to `nodeBooter`, the file location is converted to an absolute path directory and then passed as file:// URI to subsequent processes.

 If no log configuration file is provided, the default log configuration file is used.
 The following code displays the default log4j configuration settings used by all REDHAWK resources.